-With the x00 from a sample of known animals in the population, then we can use the dependence probability structure (Table 2).
+With the x00 from a sample of known animals in the population, then we can use the dependence probability structure (Table 3).
 From the complete table (including x00), the probabilities can be computed as p1=x10+x11/M,p2=x01+x11/M,p2|0=x01/(x00+x01) and p2|1=x11x11+x10 where M is the number of known animals planted in the population.
-Under homogeneity the outcomes for the 2 observers are independent and p2|0,p2|1 and p2 have the same expected value, but with heterogeneity, we expect p2|0<p2 and p2|1>p2 (Table 3).
+Under homogeneity the outcomes for the 2 observers are independent and p2|0,p2|1 and p2 have the same expected value, but with heterogeneity, we expect p2|0<p2 and p2|1>p2 (Table 4).

-MARK will not accept a capture history with all 0 values, so to incorporate the x00 information for the sample of known animals we expand the capture history with an added occasion at the end which has the value 1 for the sample of marked animals and the value 0 for any unmarked animals.
+MARK will not accept a capture history with all 0 values, so to incorporate the x00 information for the sample of known animals we expanded the capture history with an added occasion at the end which has the value 1 for the sample of marked animals and the value 0 for any unmarked animals.
 Thus, for marked animals, the possible capture histories for a two sample survey are 001,011,101,111 and for unmarked animals are 010,100,110.
-The basic probability structure for a two-sample Huggins model with the expanded capture history using MARK notation is shown in Table 4.
+The basic probability structure for a two-sample Huggins model with the expanded capture history using MARK notation is shown in Table 5.
 The capture probability for the third final occasion (p3) is fixed to 1 for marked animals and 0 for unmarked animals, so it is never estimated and never enters the likelihood.
 The final occasion value simply allows the inclusion of a 00 capture history for marked animals who were never detected but were known to be present during the sampling process.
 Heterogeneity is incorporated by having a recapture probability (c2=p2|1) for the second observer that is different than the initial capture probability.
 By including a separate recapture probability (c2), the definition for p2 in the MARK notation becomes the conditional probability that an animal was detected on the second occasion given that it was missed on the first occasion (p2|0).
 It is fundamentally different than p1 which is the unconditional probability of detection on the first occasion.
 Implementation of the Huggins model in MARK via RMark is described in the online electronic appendix.
 We note our notation is simplified from Hennig et al. (2022) because we have added the occasion at the end whereas Hennig et al (2022) added it to the beginning.

 As an example, we randomly selected and planted (known) 50 animals of the 1000 in the heterogeneity simulation example above.
-We fitted the model using the structure in Table 3 and estimated p1=0.4564 (SE=0.046), p2=0.4113 (SE=0.07464), and c2=0.7868 (SE=0.0195) which are close to the values in Table 4.
+We fitted the model using the structure in Table 5 and estimated p1=0.4564 (SE=0.046), p2=0.4113 (SE=0.07464), and c2=0.7868 (SE=0.0195) which are close to the values p1, p2|0, and c2 in Table 4.
 The estimate of abundance was N= 966 (SE=91.3).
 The precision and ability to account for the heterogeneity will in part depend on the sample size of marked animals.
 To demonstrate, next we randomly selected and planted (known) 25 animals of the 1000 in the heterogeneity simulation example.
 We fitted the same model structure and got estimates of p1=0.4833 (SE=0.0617), p2=0.4581 (SE=0.1114), and c2=0.7868 (SE=0.0195).
 The estimate of abundance was N= 912 (SE=112).
-As expected the standard errors for the parameters increased.
+As expected, the standard errors for the parameters increased.

 Turkey camera trap survey example